ZeroIntensity/view.py/docs/running.md

 # Running

-Is your view app running, you better go catch it!

-!!! danger "Apologies"

-    I'm sorry, you may make a PR to delete this.

 ## Serving

 You can simply run a view app via the `view serve` command, but if you're like me and would rather to just use the `python3` command, that's just as easy.